darenjacobs/k8s_flask_app/README.md

 ```

 TLDR:
-The Easiest way to deploy the Flask App is to [SET GITHUB ACTIONS SECRETS](#set-secrets) and commit to the branch.
+The easiest way to deploy the Flask App is to [SET GITHUB ACTIONS SECRETS](#set-secrets) and commit to the branch.